 - Acute liver failure causing coagulation problems, jaundice, and impaired consciousness

 - Multiorgan failure

 How is drug hypersensitivity syndrome diagnosed?

-The diagnosis of drug hypersensitivity syndrome is based on the clinical presentation of the triad of:
+The diagnosis of drug hypersensitivity syndrome is based on the clinical triad of:

 - High fever